 A stepper motor's stop accuracy depends on the manufacturing quality of the windings (electrical) and teeth construction (mechanical), while a servo motor's accuracy depends on the assembly accuracy, encoder resolution, and algorithm.

 Remember that there is a very thin air gap between the rotor and stator, and the only friction is from its ball bearings.
-Friction torque or gravitational load can alter the actual stop position, so there's a tiny bit of error as you move from position to position.
+Friction torque or gravitational load can cause the actual stop position to deviate, so there's a tiny bit of error as you move from position to position.
 When we plot the errors that occur as the motors rotate 1 full revolution, they look like the graphs below.

 |Servo Motor||Stepper Motor|

 Notice that they both offer a stop accuracy of about +/-0.02°, which is under a stepper motor's typical repetitive stop accuracy specification of 3 arc minutes, or +/-0.05°.
-While a servo motor can increase its stop accuracy by increasing its encoder resolution, a stepper motor offers better repeatability at 7.2° increments or almost perfect repeatability at 360° increments.
+While a stepper motor offers better repeatability at 7.2° increments or almost perfect repeatability at 360° increments, a servo motor’s stop accuracy is dependent on its encoder resolution.

 The stop accuracy of a stepper motor is highly dependent on its winding characteristics, rotor construction accuracy, as well as the number of teeth/poles in its rotor.
 The stop accuracy of a servo motor is dependent on assembly accuracy, encoder resolution, and operating algorithm.
 In a way, you can say that a stepper motor is "mechanically designed" for positioning applications, and servo motors are "electrically designed" for positioning applications.